-The Procter & Gamble Company (PG) receives Old York Operational Quality (AA) Rating for fiscal year 2025
+The Procter & Gamble Company (PG) investment Quality Rating (AA)

 (AA) | Consumer Defensive | Household Products